Total Solar Eclipse Over Ohio (Source: Great American Eclipse)

 1. The ASCVB Social Media Scavenger Hunt - The ASCVB has joined together with our partners in the area to set up a scavenger hunt.
 Beginning in mid-January 2024, we'll post a photo of a hint of where the prize can be found.
 The prize is first come first serve to whoever gets it.
 Stay tuned for more details.

 2. Tell us Where You're Eclipsin' - Take some photos or selfies of you and your Eclipsin' Crew!
-Share your eclipse experience on your social media, tag the ASCVB and be automatically entered into a random drawing a the grand prize.
+Share your eclipse experience on your social media, tag the ASCVB and be automatically entered into a random drawing for a grand prize.